slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On media

 <!--
+> *"Social media holds up a magnifying mirror to our emotions.
+AI holds up a magnifying mirror to our intellectual abilities."  -- rapahelz@x*
+> *"The hallmark of modern society is the theft of attention.
+Modern society is overcrowded with thieves of attention."  -- rapahelz@x*

 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
 > *"Freedom of the press is for those who happen to own one.*
 - engagement media